Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Execution.md

 - [Forensafe - LastVisitedMRU](https://www.forensafe.com/blogs/lastvisitedmru.html)

 ## Windows Timeline (Activities Cache.db)
-Windows 10 records recently used applications and files in a "timeline" accessible via the "WIN+TAB" key.
+Windows 10 introduced a background feature that records recently used applications and files in a "timeline" accessible via the "WIN+TAB" key.
 The data is recorded in a SQLite database.
 Windows 11 removed the "WIN+TAB" functionality, however the ActivitiesCache.db still remains.

 **WIN:** 10+ <br>
-**SRV:** NULL
+**SRV:** 2022+

 ### Location
 ```plaintext